Kartikvenkat98/SpiderWebDevTask4/README.md

 ###Spider Task 4

 This project involves making a bulletin board where users can login or signup to share their posts.
 Thus it consists of an authentication and authorization system.
 There are three access levels, namely Visitor,Editor and Admin.
-A newly signed up user has the access level of Visitor.
+A newly signed up user has the access level of Viewer.
 The access rights are as follows:
 + **Viewer**:Can view posts
 + **Editor** :Can view and add posts